-I am the first to admit that I struggle with sugar.
-That is, I struggle to allow my children to self-moderate their own sweets and other processed snacks.
+I am the first to admit that I have had struggles in the past with sugar.
+This struggle manifested itself in my children’s ability to self-moderate sweets and other ready-to-eat, snack foods.
 To paint a better picture, here are a few examples:

 At a church activity, popsicles were served to the kids.
 Apparently, my kids kept going back for seconds… thirds… and even fourths.
 Because everyone knows I have background with nutrition, they thought it was pretty hilarious that the dietitian’s kids couldn’t control themselves around the sweets.

 When we were visiting at a friend’s house, my two youngest helped themselves to their pantry and went to town eating fruit snacks and chips that we don’t normally have in our cupboards.
 They were fixated on the snacks rather than playing with the other kids.

 Neighborhood treat nights, wedding receptions, and extended family gatherings started to get downright embarrassing, because the kids would load their plates with so many cookies and treats I started getting looks and comments from others.